dribbleondo/blt4l/README.md

 * cmake
 * a build tool chain (most distros have one preinstalled, or available in a build-essentials package)

-#### If you would like to compile BLT4L with custom asset-loading functionailty, which allows you to use certain custom masks and certain Custom HUDS, then you also require these extra prerequisites:
+#### If you would like to compile BLT4L with custom asset-loading functionailty, which allows you to use certain custom masks and certain Custom HUDS that load textures and (possibly) modesl from outside the game, then you also require these extra prerequisites:

 * libc++dev
 * clang (3.8+)